-Depart for Havana this morning on a charter flight to Havana.
-Take an orientation bus tour of the city, including Revolutionary Square and Morrow Castle.
-Arrive in Havana, after clearing customs and claiming your luggage, continue to lunch.
-This evening, enjoy a welcome reception, introductory talk by your Smithsonian Journeys expert, and dinner at one of the city’s paladars, or privately owned restaurants.
-(Lunch, Dinner)
+Depart Miami this morning on a charter flight to Havana.
+After clearing customs and claiming your luggage, continue on to lunch at a local restaurant.
+After lunch, take an orientation bus tour of the city, including Revolutionary Square and Morro Castle.
+This evening, enjoy a welcome reception, introductory talk by your Smithsonian Journeys expert, and dinner at one of the city’s paladars, a privately owned restaurant.
+(L,R,D)

 Day 3 — Havana

-Begin the day with an historical overview of the city of Havana with an architectural historian to discuss the city’s history, urban layout and architecture as well as the success and challenges of its preservation efforts before embarking on a walking tour of Habana Vieja to see firsthand the city’s Colonial architecture and plazas.
-After lunch at a local restaurant, meet with future entrepreneurs and instructors at a training and advisory center for those looking to expand into the private sector.
-Gather for a private performance by one of Cuba’s most well-known string orchestras.
+Begin the day with an historical overview of the city of Havana with an architectural historian.
+Hear about the city’s history, urban layout and architecture, as well as the success and challenges of Havana’s preservation efforts before embarking on a walking tour of Habana Vieja to see firsthand the city’s Colonial architecture and plazas.
+After lunch at a local restaurant, meet with future entrepreneurs and instructors at a training and advisory center.
+Later, gather for a private performance by one of Cuba’s most well-known string orchestras.
+(B,L,D)

 Day 4 — Havana

-Meet with a representative from the US Interests Section to learn about the complexities of the U.S. – Cuban relationship followed by a visit to the National Museum of Fine Arts to explore the museum’s Cuban collection to learn how the country’s history and diverse cultures have influenced its art.
-Meet with farmers and members of the community at a local organiponico, or urban garden.
+This morning, meet with a representative from the U.S. Interests Section to learn about the complexities of the U.S. – Cuban relationship, followed by a visit to the National Museum of Fine Arts to explore the museum’s Cuban collection to learn how the country’s history and diverse cultures have influenced its art.
+Afterwards, meet with farmers and members of the community at a local organiponico, or urban garden.
 This afternoon, meet with a journalist to discuss their experience working in Cuba and the challenges faced in a media-controlled society.
+(B,L)

 Day 5 — Havana to Cienfuegos